julzaza/wildwitchherbs/_posts/2026-01-24-spring-equinox-foraging.md

 - sicken livestock

 In parts of the Balkans, women gathered early greens at dawn, often in silence, returning home without greeting anyone — a sign that the act crossed seasonal boundaries and should not be socially interrupted, as documented in **[Balkan Spring Herbal Rites](/balkan-spring-herbal-rites/)**.

-Even among these early greens, timing was crucial.

-Nettle, for example, could be harvested at the Equinox in some regions, but **taking it too early risked weak potency or spiritual imbalance**.

-Other plants, by contrast, were **entirely forbidden to harvest until later in the season**.
-This distinction is explored in more detail in **[Plants You Should Never Harvest in Early Spring](/plants-not-to-harvest-early-spring/)**.

 ---